 Things To Do

-This private ledge waterfall flows from a series of ground springs, spewing crystal clear water, from directly below the Belle and Beau Acres property.
+This private 27 foot high ledge waterfall flows from a series of ground springs, spewing crystal clear water, from directly below the Belle and Beau Acres property.
 To access this special spot, guests will take a steep downhill hike to trek a wet rocky bed along the shallow pools formed from this vertical drop.
-A bonus feature is the enormous rock shelter slowly taking shape over time.
+A bonus feature is the enormous rock shelter behind it.

 Floating & Soaking